7-Eleven surveillance video offers last glimpse of missing woman - NewsBreak

 “Please we need your help to bring her home safely,” Petito said.

 But not all the attention has been positive.
-In an appearance on NewsNation’s “Banfield” on Wednesday, Walker said the family has been receiving ransom calls and texts that she believes to be fake on her personal cell phone.KFOR reporter shares experience with COVID-19, from symptoms to recovery
+In an appearance on NewsNation’s “Banfield” on Wednesday, Walker said the family has been receiving ransom calls and texts that she believes to be fake on her personal cell phone.Missing North Carolina girl, 13, has returned home ‘in good health,’ police say

 “They’ll demand $7,000, $10,000 $2,000 … different amounts,” Walker was quoted as saying.
 “You can kind of tell the way it’s worded that it’s not legitimate.”